temujindang/website-1/content/careers/hardware-engineers.md

 Project, and you are motivated by the idea of your designs having the broadest possible impact.

-Oxide is based in Oakland, California.
+Oxide is based in Emeryville, California.
 While we are open to remote work, we believe that will be difficult for this role.